estefan3112/koko-aio-slang/README.md

-# Koko-aio Fork for FinalBurn Neo Artwork
+# Koko-aio Fork for Arcade Artwork (currently FinalBurn Neo)

-Repository for creating dedicated FinalBurn Neo artwork using the Koko-aio Slang shader<br>
+Repository for creating dedicated FinalBurn Neo Arcade Artwork by using the Koko-aio Slang shader<br>
 Currently in pre-Alpha stage, testing out possibilities.<br>

+# How to install the additional Arcade Artwork

+Step 1: As I stick with the RetroArch folder structure, it is easiest to clone the entire repository and replace the directory /shaders/shaders_slang/bezel/koko-aio entirely.<br>
+Step 2: Move the content of the directory koko-aio/presets/arcade-koko-aio to /config/FinalBurn Neo/ -> by this, the game launches the right shader configuration automatically.<br>

+Note: The FinalBurn Neo.cfg contains one line that secures that the Aspect Ratio is set to 'Full'.
+Without this option, the background will not appear.

+Please also refer to the instructions contained in the ReadMe.md of these folders.<br>

 # Koko-aio